getholly/holly/README.md

 ---

-## Prerequisites
-- Python 3.11 with [uv](https://docs.astral.sh/uv/) for dependency management (installed inside the Docker image as well).
-- Node.js 22.x via NVM for the Svelte workspace.
-- Docker/Docker Compose for mission containers and supporting infrastructure.

----

 ## Running the Full Stack with Docker Compose
 - Copy the appropriate `.env.develop` or `.env.production` file and update secrets or run either `setup_gh_vars.sh` or `setup_gh_vars.py`